Salesforce-VyTien/acceptance-tests/README.md

 Copy `codeception.yml.local` to `codeception.yml` and modify it to suit your environment.
 Do the same for `tests/acceptance.suite.yml.local` to `tests/acceptance.suite.yml`.

+Copy `tests/unit/_bootstrap.php` to `tests/unit/_bootstrap_dev.php` and modify the DRUPAL_ROOT constant
+to match your environment, if necessary.

-###Optionally Install Selenium Server Standalone and Selenium Browser Plugins
+### Optionally Install Selenium Server Standalone and Selenium Browser Plugins

-The tests run by default with the built-in PhantomJs server and headless browser, so you don't need to do this step unless you want to watch the tests in a real browser (to observe php notices and other issues that don't force an error).
+The acceptance tests run by default with the built-in PhantomJs server and headless browser, so you don't need to do this step unless you want to watch the tests in a real browser (to observe php notices and other issues that don't force an error).